hidny/MikeTsCubeCode/README.md

 * I might explore an idea I had for an even faster algorithm:
 	* I think that we could solve the 2D case pretty easily given that we have the answers to the number of fixed solutions.
-	(I'm thinking about the 2D case because that's the one where it's known until N = 46)
+	(I'm thinking about the 2D case because that's the one where it's known until N = 56)

 ## High-level explanation of the algorithm

 ### How a slightly more naïve version of it works:
 The key feature of this algorithm is that it doesn't store the already found polycubes.
 Instead, it develops the polycubes in a recursive way while making sure the order of the development respects a simple deterministic breadth-first-search algorithm.
+TODO: I'll have to explain this in more detail.

 Once it finds a polycube shape of the desired size, it runs a function that does a 'race' to figure out if the cube and rotation we're using as a starting point for the polycube results is the 'first' time the polycube would be explored by the simple breadth-first-search algorithm.
 That may sound impossible, but if you only develop the polycubes in a systematic order that covers all the shapes, and not randomly, there's 'only' 24*N different competitors every time you run the 'race'.
 (24 is the # of symmetries in 3D and N is the number of cubes that could act as a starting point.)

 The space usage is small because it doesn't hold previous configs.
 It's only O(n^3).
 It could even be lower if I really wanted it to be, but space isn't the issue.